 Only vets or shelters with expensive readers can detect microchips.
-Tags easily go out of date and don’t give details on how to care for your pet if he’s found.
-And neither of these options provides real-time tracking to find your pet or to alert you regarding his/her movements.
+Your traditional pet tag can go out of date and doesn’t explain how to care for your pet if someone finds him.
+And neither of these options conveniently alerts you when someone has found your pet.

 How is the Pawscout Tag different from a GPS tracker?